 Lesson #9: Find a Side Hustle

 Students have busy schedules, so a traditional job can be tricky.
-Thanks to today’s “gig economy,” though, there are lots of ways to earn money.
-Osborn says, “By going out and cutting grass, driving Uber, or even selling old textbooks online, you can create an additional stream of income.
+Thanks to today’s gig economy, there are lots of ways to earn money or gift cards.
+Osborn says, “By going out and cutting grass, driving an Uber, or even selling old textbooks online, you can create an additional stream of income.
 The more money you make, the more money you save, the more money you can invest!”

 Lesson #10: To Ivy or Not to Ivy